- Zoom Student Basics: Compatible Equipment and Connection Requirements

 Downloads and Installation

 Students automatically have a Pepperdine University account under their user name and password via Central Authentication Service (CAS).
-To log-in and use the online web browser version, simply go to https://pepperdine.zoom.us/.
+To log-in and use the online web browser version, simply go to https://pepperdine.zoom.us/ and use the SSO (single sign-on) option.
+If you are prompted for a “domain” enter Pepperdine.

-You may also install the Zoom app extension on to your personal device.
-Once the Zoom extension for the Chrome Browser is installed, you can call a Zoom meeting right from your Google Calendar!
-This feature automatically fills in the meeting contact information including optional phone numbers for folks to dial in from a regular phone to participate in your meeting.
+You may also install the Zoom browser extension on to your personal computer.
+Once the Zoom extension for the Chrome Browser is installed, you can schedule a Zoom meeting right from your Google Calendar!
+This feature automatically fills in the Zoom meeting link and other information including optional phone numbers for folks to dial in from a regular phone to participate in your meeting.

 For tips on how to maximize your remote internet experience, please click here.